flutter/flutter-intellij/CONTRIBUTING.md

 * One-time Dart plugin install - first-time a new IDE is installed and run you will need to install the Dart plugin
   - Find `Plugins` (in Settings/Preferences) and install the Dart plugin, then restart the IDE
 * Open the flutter-intellij project in IntelliJ (select and open the directory of the flutter-intellij repository).
-  - If you see a popup with "Gradle build scripts found", please "Skip" or ignore it since the project cannot be imported as a gradle project
+  - If you see a popup with "Gradle build scripts found", confirm loading the Gradle project and confirm that you trust it
+  - Ignore suggestion for protobuf-java plugin, unless you want it
   - Build the project using `Build` | `Build Project`
-* Run the tests from the command line:
-  - `cd path/to/flutter-intellij`
-  - `bin/plugin test`
-* Try running the plugin; there is an existing launch config for "Flutter Plugin".
+* Try running the plugin; elect the `flutter-intellij [runIde]` run config then click the Debug icon.
 This should open the "runtime workbench", a new instance of IntelliJ with the plugin installed.
 * If the Flutter Plugin doesn't load (Dart code or files are unknown) see above "One-time Dart plugin install"
-  - Install the Dart plugin, exit, and launch again
+  - Install the Dart plugin, exit
 * Verify installation of the Flutter plugin:
-  - Select `Flutter Plugin` in the Run Configuration drop-down list
+  - Select `flutter-intellij [runIde]` in the Run Configuration drop-down list
   - Click Debug button (to the right of that drop-down)
   - In the new IntelliJ process that spawns, open the `path/to/flutter/examples/hello_world` project
   - Choose `Edit Configurations...` in the Run Configuration drop-down list